How to Choose the Right Sorority

 College is a time of new beginnings and new acquaintances.
 But there is one thing that can make your college career that much more special: a sorority.

-But a sorority is more than an event committee.
+A sorority is more than an event committee.
 The girls in each chapter will become your lifelong friends.
 You'll spend free evenings together, work towards the group's mission and maybe even live in the same house.

 How to Choose a Sorority